The Ultimate One-Week Ghana Itinerary | Updated for 2023

 If you have additional time in the country, here are a few Ghana tours that I might recommend:

-- Accra Safari Tour: Visit the Shai Game Reserve, and spend time with animals like zebras and antelopes.
+- Accra Safari Tour: Visit the Shai Game Reserve, that features diverse wildlife with animals like zebras and antelopes.
 Travel through caves and hike hills while there.
 A great idea for anyone who loves spending time with animals.

 - A Tour to Boti Falls: See the beautiful waterfall from river Pawnpawn and spend time in nature hiking up to see the falls.
 This tour includes a stop at Umbrella Rock as well.